michurb/Jimy/README.md

 ```

 ### Running the Database Only
-If you want to run the application on your local machine you can use only the database service:
+To run the database container only, you can use the following command:
 ```bash
 docker-compose up db
 ```

 ### Running the Entire Application

-To run the application, you can use Docker Compose to manage the containers.
+To run the entire application, you can use Docker Compose.
 The `docker-compose.yml` file contains the configuration for the application services.
 ```bash
 docker-compose up
 ```

-Addresses for the services:
+After the services start, you can access them at the following addresses:
 - API: `http://localhost:5080`
 - Frontend: `http://localhost:5284`